-Proper CO2 Levels Critical for Concrete Curing
+Proper CO2 Levels are Critical for Concrete Curing

 Builders and engineers know that concrete laid during cold weather construction is prone to many problems including soft surfaces caused by the concrete freezing during curing.
-However, pouring concrete floors indoors was always possible by heating the building interiors with salamanders or other heating devices.
+However, pouring concrete floors indoors was always possible by heating the building interiors with salamanders or other flame-based heating devices.

 Unfortunately, poured concrete in heated areas still posed a problem.
 The surface often remained soft, and builders were forced to come up with various tricks to harden it in order to complete the project.
 Only after several weeks or months did the building owner realize that the poured concrete did not perform as required.

 This was a challenge faced by one of our clients who was pouring concrete for a parking garage in Chicago.
 The concrete wasn't performing as required and everyone involved in the project wanted to know why.